braid-org/braidjs/braidify/readme.md

-Whereas [Braid](https://braid.org) is *"a few simple extensions to HTTP that add synchronization"*; the `braidify` library is *"a few simple extensions to HTTP libraries that add synchronization"*.
+Whereas [Braid](https://braid.org) is *"a few simple extensions to HTTP that add synchronization"*; the `braidify` library is *"a few simple extensions to HTTP libraries that add Braid synchronization"*.

 Braidify currently supports Braid in the following libraries: